mojtabaimani/ovh-spark-submit/README.md

 Welcome to the getting started guide of OVH Analytics Data Compute.
-This guide will help you to understand the core concepts behind the Analytics Data Compute and how to run your first Spark cluster task by using this service.
+This guide will help you to understand the core concepts behind the Analytics Data Compute and how to run your first Spark cluster job by using this service.

 ## What is Spark ?